This week’s thrive in five is all about recovery

 After a busy event, a busy period, maybe it’s an all day workshop or something that I’ve delivered virtually.
 I will definitely make sure to get a couple of hours of recovery based activities in.
 I like taking my dog around the park and just enjoying nature, enjoying the quiet and having my headphones on.

-So that’s what a Business Athlete would do.
+So that’s what a business professional would do.
 It’s exactly what an athlete does.
 They have periods of intense activity or load, followed by recovery.
 If you were able to mimic that, I think you can extend the amount of energy you have and be a little happier, healthier, a bit more resilient.

 - What is recovery to you?

 - Where can you find the time for that in your diary?